cozy/cozy-docs/src/documents/hack/cookbooks/data-system.html.md

 The Data System API allows the access of the following:

-* the data themselves
+* the data itslef
 * the CouchDB views (through "requests")
 * the attachements (files)
 * the indexer

 ## Generic notes

-All the responses body are encoded in JSON and all the data you send along request should be encoded in JSON.
+All the responses' bodies are encoded in JSON and all the data you send along request should be encoded in JSON.

-You will find HTTP status code for response, here is what they mean:
+You will find HTTP status code for the response, here is what they mean:

 * 200: success
 * 201: success (and something has been created)